Nicole242/cse15l-lab-reports/lab-report-1-week-2.md

 ## Remotely Connecting:
 ![Image](RemoteLogin.png)
 The first step I took before logging in was changing my UCSD CSE 15L password, which I struggled with throughout Lab 1.
 Once I changed my passcode, I logged in using the `ssh` command and my account name `cs15lsp22zz@ieng6.ucsd` (instead of zz I used my own account).
-I entered my password and was asked if I want to continue connecting and responded by entering yes.
+I entered my password and was asked if I want to continue connecting and responded by entering `yes`.

 ## Trying Commands
 ![Image](TryingCommands.png)